isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     b2.name = "the other bundle";
     if (b1 == b2) error("No!");

-In particular, if a concrete type has an assignment also give it an equals operator so that `a = b` implies `a == b`.
+In particular, if a concrete type is copyable, prefer to also give it an equality comparison operator, and ensure that `a = b` implies `a == b`.

 ##### Note

-Handles for resources that cannot be cloned, e.g., a `scoped_lock` for a `mutex`, resemble concrete types in that they most often are stack-allocated.
+For structs intended to be shared with C code, defining `operator==` may not be feasible.

-However, objects of such types typically cannot be copied (instead, they can usually be moved), so they can't be `regular`; instead, they tend to be `semiregular`.
+##### Note

-Often, such types are referred to as "move-only types".
+Handles for resources that cannot be cloned, e.g., a `scoped_lock` for a `mutex`, are concrete types but typically cannot be copied (instead, they can usually be moved), so they can't be regular; instead, they tend to be move-only.

 ##### Enforcement